Date enacted or revised:

 - To petition for grade forgiveness or omission, the student should obtain the Grade Forgiveness Request Form from Student Central or the student’s academic advisor or department head.

-- The Grade Forgiveness Request Form must be approved by the student’s academic advisor or department head and then submitted to Student Central for registrar review, approval, and processing.
+- The Grade Forgiveness Request Form must be approved by the student’s academic advisor or department head and then submitted to Student Central for registrar review and processing.

-- Requests for grade forgiveness must be submitted to Student Central prior to the first day of class for the term in which the course will be repeated.
+- Requests for grade forgiveness or omission must be submitted to Student Central by mid-term for the term in which the request will be processed.

 - Once a final grade has been submitted for the repeated attempt, the excluded grade will be annotated with the symbol letter E and the comment “Grade Forgiveness” will appear under the course on the transcript.